arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

-the 2 most valid options are:
+since where i am right now is far from living, my 2 most valid options are:

 - **Leave**